The Stats on Drug Addiction in South Africa – Stop The Drug War

 • In 2007 there was a clear increase in patients under 20 years, who came for treatment for dagga addiction.
 (MRC)

 • A 2007 report said that Gauteng’s youngest drug dealer was a 8 year old boy from Douglasdale.
-(Gauteng Drug awareness team)
+(Gauteng Drug Awareness Team)

 • 35% of High schools kids are problem drinkers who drink at least 9 units spirits, 1 liter wine or 2 liters of beer.
 (Rapport, 11.05.2008)